Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 There are two main types of cohorts.

 One is time-based cohorts.
-This component considers customer data focused on a specific time.
+This component considers customer data focused on a specific time, such as the acquisition date, which is the specific date when users first sign up or make a purchase.
+Time-based cohort analysis often involves analyzing user behavior over a specific period to identify trends and patterns.
 For example, when a customer first buys a product.

 Why is Cohort Analysis important?